by Lizz Giordano

 Even in areas with more established business districts, such as Columbia City, development lagged a few years behind the opening of the light rail line.
 In recent years, growth has ramped up.

-“In a lot of places, land sat empty unless there was already a plan as the economy entered the recession,” according to Flora Tempel, the administrator director of the Mt.
+“In a lot of places, land sat empty unless there was already a plan as the economy entered the recession,” according to Flora Tempel, the administrative director of the Mt.
 Baker Hub Alliance.

 “There were many levels of uncertainty,” Tempel said.
 “Developers were unable to find capital, plus they weren’t sure who and if people were going to be riding the line.”